dired-ufla/coursestats/README.md

 ## Releases

+- v2.5: this version presents information about created courses in a graphical way (using pie charts).
 - v2.4: this version improves the plugin main page by including information about created courses instead of only used courses.
 - v2.3: this version fixes a pagination issue.
 - v2.2: this version upgrades the front-end of the main page and the translation file.